Theological students have access to two major reference and research collections as well as extensive online resources.

 The Library Hub at the University of Divinity

-All students are entitled to access the University of Divinity Library Hub and to have borrowing rights at all associated libraries.
-The Library Hub provides access to an extensive range of online theological resources that supplement the collections at the Dalton McCaughey and Leeper Libraries.
-The University of Divinity ID card can be used to borrow from all associated libraries, but students will have to register at each library before they borrow for the first time.
+All members of the University are entitled to access and borrow from all University of Divinity Libraries, to access the University Library Hub, and to receive a University ID Card.
+This can be used to borrow from all associated libraries, but students will have to register at each library before they borrow for the first time.